Pen Farthing: who is ex-Royal Marine who rescued animals from Afghanistan - is Nowzad charity still open?

 In February, Farthing tweeted that the staff who stayed in Afghanistan reopened the shelter and were doing what they could to care for vulnerable animals.
 He posted several photos of the staff working at the shelter during a visit in July.

-His most recent tweet about the charity was on 27 July when he said “So that is the end of my trip… the @nowzad team should make you all proud - they truly are determined to continue #AnimalWelfare in Afghanistan for those with [email protected] buts yours #nowzad.”
+His most recent tweet about the charity was on 27 July when he said “So that is the end of my trip… the @nowzad team should make you all proud - they truly are determined to continue #AnimalWelfare in Afghanistan for those with no@voice buts yours #nowzad.”

 Where is Pen Farthing now?